If you have taken your business online, you’ll have noticed that there are a whole host of advertising terms to know.

 Microsoft Ads – An online advertising platform developed by Microsoft.
 It offers advertisers the ability to pay to display ads across different networks, such as the Microsoft Search Network and the Microsoft Audience Network.

 Native Advertising – In basic advertising terminology, native advertising is used by publisher websites where the content is meant to look like the articles it usually publishes.

 Overlay – Online advertising content that appears over the top of a page.

-PPC – Pay-per-click is a common way for an ad to spear high in search engine results.
+PPC – Pay-per-click is a form of marketing where advertisers pay every time a user clicks on their ad.
 When bidding against other marketers for the use of a phrase, the more you pay per click the more likely your ad is to appear in the search results.
-Learn more about PPC landing pages on our blog.

 Quality Score – Simply put, the score that Google awards a page depending on its relevance to a particular topic.